NotAKidoS/NAK_CVR_Mods/Stickers/README.md

 - Image dimensions should be a power of 2 (e.g. 512x512, 1024x1024).
   - If the image exceeds the size limit or is not a power of 2 the mod will automatically resize it.
   - The automatic resizing may result in loss of quality (or may just fail), so it is recommended to resize the image yourself before placing it in the `UserData/Stickers/` folder.
+- Only 512 max images per folder (otherwise Cohtml gets very upset).
+- Requires the experimental Shader Safety Settings to be disabled as it will cause crashes when decals attempt to generate on GPU.
+  - The mod will automatically disable this setting when it is enabled on startup.

 ## Attributions
 - All icons used are by [Gohsantosadrive](<https://www.flaticon.com/authors/gohsantosadrive>) on Flaticon.